uscensusbureau/accelerate/pages/get-involved/become-an-ambassador.md

           <a class="usa-button usa-button-big usa-button-secondary" href="{{site.baseurl}}/assets/files/Creatives_for_the_Count_DIY_Content_Toolkit.zip" target="_blank" style="margin-right: 2rem;"><span>Get the toolkit</span></a>

-          <p>Remember to strike the right tone given COVID-19.
+          <p>Remember to strike the right tone given our public health environment.
 The most important message: it has never been easier to <a href="http://2020census.gov" target="_blank">respond to the census</a> on your own, either online, by phone, or by mail, without having to meet a census taker.
 Responding now will minimize the need for the Census Bureau to send census takers out into communities to follow up.</p>

           <p class="text-small">Please <a href="https://2020census.gov/en/news-events/press-kits/covid-19.html" target="_blank">click here for ongoing updates on COVID-19</a> from the Census Bureau</p><br>